joshmarinacci/meowlang/blog4/blog4.md

 ```

-So far we have built the FunDef feature the same as previous features.
-Here's where it gets tricky: scope.
+So far we have built the `FunDef` feature the same as previous features but here's where it gets tricky: scope.
-The function has direct access to the variables passed in as parameters, but it *also* has access to variables
+A function has direct access to the variables passed to it as parameters, but it *also* has access to variables
 defined outside the function, unless one of the parameters has the same name.
 To build this properly we need
-to expand the definition of scope.
+to expand our definition of scope.

-A scope is a list of names which map to values using symbols.
+A `Scope` is a list of names which map to values using symbols.
 A scope also has a *parent* scope.
 If a symbol
 can't be found in the scope then it will ask it's parent for the value instead.
-This implements the nested
+If the parent can't find the symbol
+then it will ask *its* parent, and so on up the chain until we get to the GLOBAL scope.
-scope rules for functions.
-So we need to update the Scope class accordingly:
+To implement this we need to update the Scope class with new constructor, `getSymbol`, and
+`makeSubScope` functions.

 ```